Nichols Hall: Early uses

 The building provided a wrestling and basketball gymnasium and contained two swimming pools in the basement.
 Integration of swimming classes in 1920 ended the segregation of the pools between men and women.
 The building also housed facilities for physical education (now the Department of Kinesiology) and, until World War II, the Department of Military Science.
 Additionally, the building was used for commencement ceremonies.

 The second educational FM radio station in Kansas, KSDB-FM, began operations in the building in 1949.
-The initial broadcast strength of the station was 10 watts, a level barely sufficient to cover the city of Manhattan.
+The initial broadcast power of the station was 10 watts, a level barely sufficient to cover the city of Manhattan.

 Due to crowding during basketball games, the university built Ahearn Fieldhouse in 1951 as a venue for basketball and other sporting events, as well as commencements.
 Some activities of the Music Department were then moved into Nichols Hall, including the storage of musical instruments and sheet music for the marching band.
 Women's physical education classes also began using the building.

 The Nichols Hall fire

 On December 13, 1968, a fire gutted the building.
 The fire started when an arsonist stacked wooden tables against the front doors of the building, poured gasoline on them, and set them ablaze.
 The arsonist was never apprehended.
 Contrary to erroneous information publicized in the years following the fire, Nichols Hall did not house the military science department at the time of the fire.
-In fact, the Department of Military Science had moved out of Nichols Hall and into its present building (then known as the Military Science Building, currently Gen. Richard B. Myers Hall), located on the opposite side of campus, in 1943 -- 25 years prior to the 1968 Nichols Hall fire (and more than 20 years before the start of the Vietnam War).
+In fact, in 1943, the Department of Military Science had moved out of Nichols Hall and into its present building (then known as the Military Science Building, currently Gen. Richard B. Myers Hall) which is located on the opposite side of campus from Nichols Hall.
+This move occurred 25 years prior to the 1968 Nichols Hall fire (and more than 20 years before the start of the Vietnam War).

 The fire destroyed all of the band instruments and sheet music stored inside the building.
 By an odd coincidence, the music director, Phil Hewett, happened to have the "Wabash Cannonball" in his briefcase the night of the fire.
 This was the only music available for the band to play in a game against Syracuse a few nights later.
 As a result, the song became one of the main fight songs of the university.

 The total damage was estimated at $500,000.